-Guardians of the Galaxy game easter eggs are so incredibly frequent that it'd take a book to list them all.
-Whether it's little Throg watching you from behind glass, secret files on Moondragon or Gamora leaving notes about Sakaarian yoghurt, there's so many that you could spend half the game just looking for them.
+Guardians of the Galaxy game easter eggs are everywhere for those who know where to find them, with dozens, maybe hundreds, to be found across the entire game.
+From the amphibian Asgardian Throg to your teammates leaving notes about Sakaarian yoghurt, there's so many that you could spend half the game just looking for them.

 Guardians of the Galaxy tips | Guardians of the Galaxy upgrades available | Hide the creature or hide the tech in Guardians of the Galaxy? | Guardians of the Galaxy box under the stairs | All Guardians of the Galaxy choices | Guardians of the Galaxy Huddle answers | Sell Groot or Rocket in Guardians of the Galaxy? | How long is the Guardians of the Galaxy game? | Should you throw Rocket in Guardians of the Galaxy? | Is Guardians of the Galaxy co op?